 CASs share information with each other to better protect children.
-Information given to one CAS may be provided to other CASs when the other CAS needs to know the information to provide child protection services under section 15(3) of the Child and Family Services Act.
+Information collected by one CAS may be provided to other CASs when the other CAS needs to know the information to provide child protection services.

 Other Third Parties

-Sometimes we receive requests for information from third parties such as police, government agencies, and people involved in court cases with our clients.
-We only give information to third parties if:
+Sometimes we receive requests for information from third parties such as the police, government agencies and people involved in court cases with our clients.
+We only give personal information about service recipients to third parties if:

-There is a court order or a search warrant requiring disclosure; or
+- there is a court order, search warrant, or urgent demand for records requiring disclosure; or

 HOW WE RETAIN AND DISPOSE OF INFORMATION

-In CPIN information is stored in person, case and provider records that are designed to hold the unique information for each service.
-Person, case and provider records are linked when appropriate thereby creating an overall picture of a client’s or caregiver’s child protection services.
+In CPIN, information is stored in person, case and provider records that are designed to hold the unique information for each service.
+Person, case and provider records are linked when appropriate to create an overall picture of a client’s or caregiver’s child protection services.

 We keep the information collected because it might be necessary for future cases.
-We also keep the information because former clients may ask to see their records.
-There are some records that must be disposed of after certain time periods according to the law.
-Each CAS has a written policy on secure destruction of records.
+We also keep the information because former service recipients may ask to see their records.

 ACCESS AND CORRECTION